Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Mathematics/VectorSpaces.md

 [`TabledIndices{S,N}`](@ref) defines the tabled ordered Cartesian indices.

-Compared to [`DirectIndices`](@ref), the bases of this kind of vector spaces are stored in the attribute `:table`, which must be a vector of tuple of integers.
+Compared to [`SimpleIndices`](@ref), the bases of this kind of vector spaces are stored in the attribute `:table`, which must be a vector of tuple of integers.
 The `:table` attribute can be sorted or unsorted, which is determined by the type parameter `S`, with `'T'` for sorted and `'F'` for unsorted.
 This type suits the situations when the Cartesian indices are restricted by extra conditions except that propoesed by the attribute `:dims`.

 ## GradedVectorSpace